 NYRO course members relaxing on the climbing wall at Howells' School!

-Our annual residential summer course is a week with our full complement of conductors, tutors and house staff, concluding with a public concert and CD recording.
+Our annual residential Summer Course is a week long, with our full complement of conductors, tutors and house staff, concluding with a public concert and professional recording.

 A qualified Matron and other house staff will be in attendance to look after the well-being of the players.
 All staff have been cleared by the Criminal Records Bureau.

 Age: 10 to 25 on the 1st September in the year of the course.

 The fee covers musical tuition, accommodation with full board, all course activities, loan of music and instruments in some cases, the concert, transport for course activities and membership of the Society of Recorder Players for a year.
 Travel costs to and from the course are not included.

 Remember, if you think you cannot afford the fees, help may be possible.
 For example, the Society of Recorder Players has the SRP Walter Bergmann Fund to assist young recorder players.